 On November 11, 2020, Tallage sent a realtor to the Mucciaccios’ home with a “generous” offer to let them buy back the home for $138,000.
 Both Neil and Mark were recently put out of work due to COVID-19.
 But even if the Mucciaccios could find work and get a loan, they would still lose more than $100,000 in home equity.

-Instead, represented free of charge by PLF, the Mucciaccios are fighting back with a lawsuit challenging the state’s home equity theft system that preys on its most vulnerable members.
+Instead, represented free of charge by PLF, the Mucciaccios are fought back with a lawsuit challenging the state’s home equity theft system that preys on its most vulnerable members.
 With that lawsuit pending, Tallage Lincoln reached an agreement with the Mucciaccios allowing the family to pay their debt and reclaim title to the home.
 The family voluntarily dismissed the lawsuit in March 2021.